![]() |

 Practically speaking, simplicity inclines one toward fewer parts, straight lines and few but simple curves, uniformity, multiple functions of single parts, synergies, open and flexible design.
 Away from intricacy, complication, sub-divisions and gimmicks.

 Quick Mind implies efficiency.
 Quick mind is an awareness and tendency toward efficient procedures and movements.
-Inefficent approaches to even simple designs will slow the project.
+Inefficient approaches to even simple designs will slow the project.

-Practically, efficiency inclines one toward working with one's body physics, just so motion (not too much; not too little), organization of effort and material and space, repetition of like tasks (to benefit from a smooth and continuous learning curve), concentration of effort (longer hours, shorter commutes), communication, debriefing.
+Practically, efficiency inclines one toward working with one's body physics, just so motion (not too much; not too little), organization of effort and material and space, repetition of like tasks (to benefit from a smooth and continuous learning curves), concentration of effort (longer hours, shorter commutes), communication.
+Assess, address and appraisals.
 It also inclines one to eat, sleep and take breaks in their measure.
 All work and no play makes Jack and Jill slow boy and girl.

-Dirty mind implies thinking out-of-the-box and improvization.
+Dirty mind implies thinking out-of-the-box and improvisation.
 It inclines one toward creative uses of materials.
 It inclines one away from the latest and greatest, in favor of tried and true.
-Or untried but promising.
-Latest and greatest may, indeed be the quick and dirty solution.
+Or maybe the other way.
+Latest and greatest may indeed be the quick and dirty solution.
+Or the solution may be untried but promising.
 Let Dirty Mind guide you among the pros and cons.

 Quick and Dirty Mind implies the equilibrium of form and function.
 Balance between what is needful and what is desired.
 Between art and science.
 It embraces integrity, performance, robustness and sea-worthiness.

 We all have an aesthetic - a set of tastes.
 De gustibus non disputandam.
 Yet these are malleable.
 Subject to cultivation and manipulation.
 Great effort is spent to shape our tastes as potential consumers of goods and services.
-We, ourselves, are drawn this way and that in directions we may not fully understand.
+We are pushed and drawn this way and that in directions we may not fully understand.

 Consider that form, well fit to function, is a beauty in and of itself.
 Handsome is as handsome does.

-Workboat, or 'fisherman finish' - with its rough and ready carpentry, stout gear, flat paint and signs of wear and tear - may seem plain and plebian in comparison to the warm glow of varnished woods, buff and glossy paint, the patina of weathered bronze and silvered teak decks.
+Workboat, or 'fisherman finish' - with its rough and ready carpentry, stout gear, flat paint and signs of wear and tear - may seem plain and plebeian in comparison to the warm glow of varnished woods, buff and glossy paint, the patina of weathered bronze and silvered, teak decks.

 I like the way you think.
 Perhaps because "quick and dirty" is an old mantra of mine.